-Not a moment has gone by when I have not felt excited by mathematics!
-I am interested in various applications of mathematics in climate change, medicine, operational research, astrophysics, finance, economics, biology, engineering and several other fields.
+Not a moment has gone by when I have not felt excited by mathematics and statistics!
+I am fascinated by various applications of mathematics and statistics in climate change, medicine, operational research, astrophysics, finance, economics, biology, engineering and several other fields.
 I participate in events and conferences on various mathematical themes not limited to my teaching area.
-This keeps my interest fresh which, I believe, also gets transmitted to my students and acts as a strong motivator for them to engage with the subject.
+This keeps my interest in mathematical sciences and statistics fresh which, I believe, also gets transmitted to my students and acts as a strong motivator for them to engage with the subject.

-My research interests are rather inter-disciplinary but my main interests can be broadly classified as Mathematics/Statistics Education-improving teaching and learning of the subjects at undergraduate level, enhancing students’ learning experience and improving their engagement with the subject.
+My research interests are inter-disciplinary but my main interest can be broadly classified as Mathematics/Statistics Education-improving teaching and learning of the subjects, enhancing university students’ learning experience and improving their engagement with the subjects.
 I think that this can be achieved by working on students’ perceptions and preconceived notions of the subjects which can obstruct their learning and adversely affect their academic efficacy and engagement.
-Furthermore, I would argue that students are more likely to enjoy reading mathematics if they are encouraged to share their questions, before it is too late, by putting them at ease and ensuring that their questions do get appropriately addressed!
+Furthermore, I would argue that students are more likely to enjoy engaging with the subjects if they are encouraged to share their questions, before it is too late, by putting them at ease and ensuring that their questions do get appropriately addressed!

 Whilst I am deeply fascinated by mathematics in climate change, astrophysics and medicine, I am staying focused on mathematics education at present.